kohirens/iam-user-key-rotator/README.md

 ## Summary

-Use an IAM user to auto rotate its own programmable key/pair every so many (default is 30) days.
+Have your IAM user automatically rotate its own programmable key/pair every so many (default is 30) days.

 ## Description

 This is meant to run in a CI workflow that requires IAM credentials.
-It will check its credentials are current, if not, then use its current credentials to make new credentials; replace the existing credentials (in the CI environment).
+It will check its credentials are current, if not, then use its current credentials to make new credentials; replace the existing credentials (in the CI environment, using the API).
 Then delete the old/existing one from AWS.

-NOTE: You are responsible for updating the existing ones with the new credentials
-      placed in the environment.
+### Use Cases

+* Run to rotate your local keys.
+* In a Circle CI job for keys stored in a context.
+* Anywhere you can run this tool.

-This programs uses its current AWS credentials to auto rotate its own credentials.
-To perform the actions needed the IAM user should have an inline policy that like so:
+This programs uses currently set AWS config/credentials to auto rotate the current IAM user on credentials.
+To perform the actions needed, then the IAM user MUST have a policy that allows these actions:

 ```json
 {